dhh1128/cfa/dev-guide.md

 Recognizing and reacting to external CFAs is also easy.
 When you manipulate a file, check for files in the same container that are associated with the one you're operating on.
 If you see associations that use the sidecar, common stem, or suffix strategies, help the user maintain the set intelligently.
 You'll probably need to write a few functions, but nothing ambitious.

-The most powerful CFAs use CFA statements.
-These can be parsed efficiently with regular expressions, but because they live inside file content, you must scan files to find them, and that means you may need support for various file formats.
+The most powerful CFAs use [metadata](strategies.md#metadata) or [inline content](strategies.md#inline-content) strategies.
+These strategies can be parsed efficiently with regular expressions, but because they live inside file content, you must scan files to find them, and that means you may need support for various file formats.
 A library should help you with this.

 ## Statement Syntax
 A slightly simplified ABNF for a CFA statement is: